edsonsbj/Backup-Restore/Rsync/README.md

 Keep in mind that the configuration file `BackupRestore.conf` hast to be located in the same directory as the scripts for backup/restore, otherwise the configuration will not be found.

+## Performing Backup or Restoration

+Call the

+`sudo ./Backup.sh script`

+You can also call this script by cron.
+Example (at 2am every night.

+`0 2 * * * sudo /path/to/scripts/Backup-Restore/Backup.sh'